 The software for the router is one of the most essential parts of your network security.
 The firmware like any other software you use contains flaws and are fixed frequently by the providers.
 All the updates come with the fixes of the bugs if otherwise will be exploited by hackers.

 The sad part is that most of the routers don’t come with an auto-update feature built in to it so you will have to do it manually.
 Even for the ones which comes with the auto update feature, you will have to turn it on by going to the settings of the router.

 A virtual private network (VPN) encrypts connections between devices, creating online privacy and anonymity.
 A VPN can mask your internet protocol (IP) address so your online actions are virtually untraceable.
 VPN services establish secure and encrypted connections to provide greater privacy of the data you send and receive, even on secured Wi-Fi hotspots.
 Get yours now from VPN Surf.

-Securing our data should be a number one priority for anyone using the internet.
-Our data should be safe and secured and out of hands of untrusted people and this applies for non-tech people as well.
+Securing our data should be a priority for anyone using the internet.
+Our data should be safe and secured and out of the hands of untrusted people, and this applies to non-tech people as well.

-It won’t matter if your passwords and software on your computer are top notch if you have a very weak wireless network connection.
-Your security is as strong as your weakest link and if someone hijacks your WIFI then your data is as good as gone.
+It won’t matter if your passwords and software on your computer are top-notch if you have a weak wireless network connection.
+Your security is as strong as your weakest link, and if someone hijacks your WIFI then your data is as good as gone.

-This is why we’ve written this guide on how to secure a wireless network.
-Let us know what you think in the comments below and if you would like to add something.
+This is why we’ve written this guide on securing a wireless network.
+Let us know your thoughts in the comments below and if you want to add something.

 Check these blogs about how to keep your wifi safe: